Connecting Git Repository

 - Monitor Builds: Check build logs if your application fails to deploy after pulling new code

-- Key Management: Keep track of which SSH keys are associated with which applications for easier management
+- Access Management: Keep track of which GitHub repositories are authorized for KloudBean and which SSH keys are associated with each application

 Troubleshooting